JainRecipes/JainRecipes.github.io/_posts/2020-05-18-matar-paneer.markdown

 title: "Matar Paneer"
 date: 2020-05-18 18:24:18 -0500
 image: matar-paneer.jpg
-tags: curry
+tags: subzi
-categories: [curry, lunch, dinner]
+categories: [subzi, main-course]
 ---

 Matar Paneer is a dish often served at lunch or dinner consisting of peas and paneer in a tomato based sauce.
 It is eaten with roti or rice.